Introducing the various forms of Kendo Dropdowns

 Kendo Multi-Select

 Unlike the dropdown list and ComboBox widgets, the Kendo Multi-Select is a unique dropdown widget that allows the user to select multiple values from a dropdown list.
-This sophisticated widget can be used to replace a long list of checkboxes on a form allowing the user interface to be streamlined.
+This sophisticated widget can replace a long list of checkboxes on a form, allowing the user interface to be streamlined.

-Like the DropDownList and ComboBox, this widget also has search capabilities allowing the user to quickly select multiple values.
-I use this widget on the blog to allow the user to select certain categories when performing a site search.
-The Kendo MultiSelect component greatly simplifies the Galaxie Blog search interface- without this component, I would have to loop through every category and build checkboxes making the interface very long and confusing.
+Like the DropDownList and ComboBox, this widget also has search capabilities, allowing users to select multiple values quickly.
+I use this widget on the blog to allow the user to choose specific categories when performing a site search.
+The Kendo MultiSelect component dramatically simplifies the Galaxie Blog search interface- without this component, I would have to loop through every category and build checkboxes, making the interface very long and confusing.

 Similarities and Differences Between The Kendo Dropdowns

-As we just mentioned, if configured properly with the filter argument, the Kendo DropdownList and ComboBox offer nearly identical functionality.
-Nearly all of the code is interchangeable between the two widgets.
+As we just mentioned, if appropriately configured with the filter argument, the Kendo DropdownList and ComboBox offer nearly identical functionality.
+Almost all of the code is interchangeable between the two widgets.

 In fact, in the ComboBox example below, you can change this widget to a dropdown list by changing the first line of the code below by substituting the string 'kendoComboBox' with 'kendoDropDownList'.
-However, if you change the widget to a Kendo Dropdown list it will not add a new item to the list when you enter a value using the search function that is not found.
+However, changing the widget to a Kendo Dropdown list will not add a new item to the list when you enter a value using the search function that is not found.

-Remember that the DropDownList may also be considered a non-editable dropdown whereas the ComboBox is an editable dropdown.
-In Kendo UI's implementation, this simply means that if the search term is not found you can add a new item to the list (and optionally to the database) with a new interface.
+Remember that the DropDownList may also be considered a non-editable dropdown, whereas the ComboBox is an editable dropdown.
+In Kendo UI's implementation, this means that if the search term is not found, you can add a new item to the list (and optionally to the database) with a new interface.

-You may also replicate the functionality of the ComboBox with the DropDownList, but it will require extra code that causes the dropdown to refresh if a new item has been added using the noDataTemplate which we will cover later on.
+You may also replicate the functionality of the ComboBox with the DropDownList, but it will require extra code that causes the dropdown to refresh if a new item has been added using the noDataTemplate, which we will cover later.
 I would not be surprised to see Telerik consolidate the two widgets eventually.

 We will cover the widget's basic initialization below.